truevault-safe/hipaa-compliance-developers-guide/10 Wearable Applications.md

 Wearables are popping up left and right.
 From bands, to watches, to shirts, earbuds and more.
 All of these devices have the opportunity to collect PHI and require HIPAA compliance.
 While many will choose to initially collect anonymous data that doesn't require HIPAA protection, the need to add true utility to the devices will likely push many of them down the road to compliance.

-As an application developer for wearables it's important to consider whether the data you're collecting now will remain anonymous (such as a simple pedometer report) or if you're building something more ambitious that requires a larger set of personalized data (PHI).
+As an application developer for wearables it's important to consider whether the data you're collecting now will remain anonymous (such as a simple pedometer report) or if you're building something more ambitious that requires a larger set of personalized data that will be transmitted to HIPAA covered entities (PHI).

 If it is the latter, you're likely better off building the software for the wearable in a HIPAA compliant environment to begin with, to protect against unforeseen use cases, unexpected PHI, etc.